 Yay pulled pork!
 Who doesn’t like pulled pork?
 Tender goodness that just melts in your mouth.
 Let me just ask you a question though.
 What is the beauty of pulled pork?
 What is so good about it, apart from the fact that it tastes so frikin good?
 Well, for me, it’s that once you have made it, there are so many different dishes you can incorporate it in.
 Such as burgers, pastas, salads, tacos, nachos, quesadillas, grilled cheese sandwiches and the list goes on and on.

-So my next recipe will be pulled pork sliders with a lemon and yogurt slaw, and they are going to be awesome.
-In fact I have already made them and tried them, so I can proudly say that they are indeed awesome.
+So my next recipe will be pulled pork sliders with a lemon and yoghurt slaw, and they are going to be awesome.
+In fact, I have already made them and tried them, so I can proudly say that they are indeed awesome.
 But that is just one recipe, and if there are so many great ways to serve pulled pork, why stop there?
 Why not get other people among the action?
 This is the greater motive behind this post because this blog isn’t just about uploading recipes, it is about expanding a food community.
 So I am going to attempt to get other bloggers to see what creativity they can spark with this pulled pork recipe.
 And it’s going to be an amazing celebration of food porn!!

 Now before we move on to the recipe let me just quickly talk about the cut of meat I used.
-Some people like to use the loin of pork, however I got the cut that most people would normally use for pulled pork, the shoulder.
+Some people like to use the loin of pork, however, I got the cut that most people would normally use for pulled pork, the shoulder.
 Whenever I get a cut of meat like this, I usually go to this butcher shop my dad showed me in a market.
 To my surprise, the pork shoulder was actually quite cheap.

 As you may already see from the photos, I got the cut with the bone in it, rather than the boneless cut.
 The boneless cut is more expensive, simply because it will have more meat per kilo on it.
-But let me just remind you that there is a trade-off, because cooking with the bone gives the meat more flavor and it allows the meat to go tender much more easily (this is the case when cooking just about any meat).
+But let me just remind you that there is a trade-off because cooking with the bone gives the meat more flavour and it allows the meat to go tender much more easily (this is the case when cooking just about any meat).
 Just something to be aware of.
 But boneless pork or not, this recipe will still work for both, and you will still end up with amazing pulled pork.
 All you’ve got to do is cook that bad boy low and slow.

 Thanks so much for reading through this post.
 And don’t worry, as I mentioned before this is not the end of our pulled pork journey.
 There is still plenty more to come, and hopefully not just from me but from other amazing food bloggers too.
 Keep it real, and have an awesome day!